Search

 Awareness + balance + connection

-It is vital to be aware of what is happening in you – physically and emotionally.
+Being aware of what is happening to you is vital – physically and emotionally.
 Have you had enough sleep?
-Are you rundown?
+Are you run down?
 Are your children sick?
 Have you been fighting with your partner?
-In short, is there an external reason for how you are feeling?
+In short, is there an external reason contributing to your levels of distress, and is this making it harder to re-group as you would typically be able to do.

-• Escape – make sure to take time for yourself unrelated to work – physically or mentally.
-Read books, listen to podcasts (note; not related to trauma), talk to friends about things other than work.
-Mindfulness apps, Mood tracking apps like woebot are a good way to monitor your mood over time to see if this is changing subtly, beneath your consciousness.
+• Time out – make sure to take time for yourself unrelated to work – physically or mentally.
+Read books, listen to podcasts (note; not related to trauma), and talk to friends about things other than work.
+Mindfulness apps, and mood-tracking apps like Woebot are good ways to monitor your mood over time to see if this is changing subtly, beneath your consciousness.

-• Rest – allow yourself to do things with no expectation (non-goal directed activity).
-Go for a walk with no destination, nap during the day, sip a cup of tea mindfully, get a massage, have a bath.
+• Rest – allow yourself to do things without expectation (non-goal-directed activity).
+Go for a walk without a destination, nap during the day, sip a cup of tea mindfully, it doesn’t need to be big, planned things.
+Pause and find some mindful moments in the day.

 • Be honest – sometimes people helping others feel they must meet every need presented.
 If you start feeling dread, discomfort, despair or annoyance this needs to be respected as a sign that you may start to be experiencing trauma.